tripledio/tripledio.github.io/_posts/2017-10-14-Deliberate-Practice.md

 You guys are awesome!
 ##### Katas
 ##### Reading
+Ah yes reading... it's another great way to be engaged with our profession.
+There is only one problem... there is so much to read it's hard to know where to start.
 ##### Lightning talks
 ##### Videos
 Visiting a lot of conferences can get expensive really fast.
 Thankfully most conferences put their talks online on youtube.